ClickHouse/ClickHouse/docs/en/operations/query-cache.md

 processing) where wrong results are returned.
 :::

+The query cache can currently not be used for aggregation queries (`GROUP BY`) with [`WITH TOTALS`](../../../../sql-reference/statements/select/group-by.md#with-totals-modifier) modifier.
+A similar restriction exists for queries with [calculated extremes](settings/settings.md#extremes).

 ## Configuration Settings and Usage

 As long as the result cache is experimental it must be activated using the following configuration setting: